 An easily missable paved road winds back off the Highway into a good-sized property containing several rustic-looking buildings and numerous small white houses.
 We parked, checked in, and found our new home for the next three days.

-It was a wooden skeleton of 2×4’s.
+It was a wooden skeleton of 2×4's.
 Where proper housing would employ drywall and roofing tar, ours was shod in attractive white tent canvas.
-There were real glass windows and a screen-door that wouldn’t stop a house-cat, but the place was nonetheless quaint and charming.
+There were real glass windows and a screen-door that wouldn't stop a house-cat.
+Granted, it was no Jaimas Madu Camp in the Sahara, but the place was nonetheless quaint and charming.

 On the front stoop there were two wooden, but surprisingly comfortable, beach chairs which you could sit in and watch the sunset (were we facing the water, which we weren't).
 Instead we watched darkness slowly, but artistically, paint the hillside behind us.